DylanGBan/cse15l-lab-reports/LabReport3.md

 /home/linux/ieng6/cs15lwi23/cs15lwi23acp/skill-demo1-server/skill-demo1-data/written_2/travel_guides/berlitz2/Bermuda-WhereToGo.txt:Middle Road eventually reaches the village of Flatts at the edge of Harrington Sound.
 The sound, some 3 km (2 miles) in diameter, is thought to be a huge caldera that formed after a powerful volcanic eruption.
 Some areas of this inland sea are immensely deep, attracting marine creatures to the safe waters.
 Boats also take advantage of the protective shield, and in summer (April–October) diving and snorkeling are popular pastimes.
 A narrow bridge fords the gap between the sound and the open sea through Flatts Inlet.
 The tidal waters are constantly flowing in and out through the 9-m (30-ft) opening.
 A number of boats rest on the waters of Flatts Inlet, which is one of the most photogenic spots on the island.
 The waters have a translucent turquoise hue that appears almost artificial, and the swaying palms create a truly tropical scene.
 (etc.)
 ```
-- &uarr; The command above ```grep -r "palms" ~/skill-demo1-server/skill-demo1-data/written_2/travel_guides/berlitz2 > grep-results.txt``` searched for palms in the directory berlitz2, then returns back the line that contains the searched word and the full path and stores it in grep-results.txt.
+- &uarr; The command above ```grep -r "palms" ~/skill-demo1-server/skill-demo1-data/written_2/travel_guides/berlitz2 > grep-results.txt``` searched for "palms" in the directory berlitz2, then returns back the line that contains the searched word and the full path and stores it in grep-results.txt.
 Recursive is very useful when you dont know which file contains the word you are searching for or if the directory contains large amounts of files.

 ***Grep -l***